OsiriX-Foundation/karnak-documentation/content/userguide/gateway/destinations.en.md

 * **Create a project** redirects to the page project.
 If this option is chosen, all previously made changes in the destination form will be lost

-* **Continue** will close the pop-up and the de-identification will not be activated
+* **Continue** will close the pop-up, and the de-identification will not be activated

 If a project exists, de-identification can be configured as detailed below.